U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Applicants can find additional guidance and background on fleet-related best practices in Clean Cities National Parks Initiative Project Considerations.

-- Light-, medium-, and heavy-duty vehicles using alternative fuels authorized by the Energy Policy Act of 1992.
+- Light-, medium-, and heavy-duty vehicles using alternative fuels authorized by the Energy Policy Act of 1992 that will be owned by the NPS unit.

-- Advanced technology vehicles, including hybrid electric vehicles, fuel cell electric vehicles, plug-in hybrid electric vehicles, neighborhood electric vehicles (only if replacing a full-size, on-road vehicle), and hydraulic hybrid vehicles.
+- Advanced technology vehicles, including hybrid electric vehicles, fuel cell electric vehicles, plug-in hybrid electric vehicles, neighborhood electric vehicles (only if replacing a full-size, on-road vehicle), and hydraulic hybrid vehicles that will be owned by the NPS unit.

 - Alternative fuel off-road and utility vehicles, such as lawnmowers or forklifts, will be considered if they replace vehicles powered by petroleum-based fuels.